Risk over Reward?

 Is There a Growing Risk of Medical Tourism for UK Patients?

-The second, and more well-known group, are those who seek affordable cosmetic treatment; hair transplants, Brazilian butt lifts, breast surgery and gastric bands being the most popular.
+The second, and more well-known group, are those who seek affordable cosmetic treatment – hair transplants, buttock lifts, breast surgery and gastric bands being the most popular.

 Unsurprisingly, it is the patients seeking cosmetic treatment who are more likely to experience complications from health tourism.
-Once again, we must stress that whilst there are excellent clinics and clinicians abroad and many people achieve the results they want – sadly all too many people have been let down, harmed or even died in perusing aesthetics changes at poorly equipped facilities.
+Once again, we must stress that whilst there are excellent clinics and clinicians abroad and many people achieve the results they want, sadly all too many people have been let down, harmed or even died in pursuing aesthetics changes at poorly equipped facilities.

-Research indicates that current temptations for seeking cosmetic treatment abroad may include lower costs, quicker access to treatments, and modern facilities.
-But this does not discount the significant risks involved, including unqualified surgeons, unregulated clinics, inadequate aftercare, and lack of accountability.
+Research indicates that current temptations for seeking cosmetic treatment abroad include lower costs and quicker access to treatments and modern facilities.
+But there can be significant risks involved, including unqualified surgeons, unregulated clinics, inadequate aftercare, and lack of accountability.

-Concerns are raised that it is potentially vulnerable people, or those who are easily swayed by social media and peer pressure, who might potentially look abroad.
+Concerns are raised that it is potentially vulnerable people and those easily swayed by social media and peer pressure who might look abroad.
 Our own research indicates that “at risk” groups include those who suffer from body dysmorphia, mental health concerns and obsessive personalities.
-Clever marketing sells the dream that cosmetic surgery will provide them with the prospect and hope, that for them, will potentially change their life.
+Clever marketing sells the dream that cosmetic surgery offers life-changing transformation.

 The desire to pursue this dream will prevent many cosmetic patients from conducting their own due diligence on the services being presented; the desire to pursue the treatment is too much of a temptation.

-A good examples of this is Mexico’s healthcare sector; it is highly advanced and offers many excellent services, but some treatments (plastic surgery in particular) are still plagued by issues like misleading marketing and unsafe practices, which can lead to severe complications.
+A good example of this is Mexico’s healthcare sector; it is highly advanced and offers many excellent services, but some treatment areas (plastic surgery in particular) remain plagued by misleading marketing and unsafe practices, which can lead to severe complications.

-In the most severe cases, some patients die during the procedure itself or in the immediate hours when they are in recovery.
-The most common causes being blood clots or the perforation of organs leading to internal bleeding.
+In the most severe cases, patients die during the procedure itself or in the immediate hours post-surgery, the most common causes being blood clots or the perforation of organs, leading to internal bleeding.

 As tragic as each of these deaths are, the impact upon the NHS is actually caused by complications the patient suffers once they have returned to the UK.
 Infections, unsuitable medication, reactions to the treatment all lead to weeks of hospitalisation as well as ongoing care provisions for those who have suffered from permanent paralysis.